 Jean-Paul Viguier & Associés is an international architecture and city planning practice based in Paris.
-Pluralist and innovative, Jean-Paul Viguier et Associés designs and directs comprehensive and integrated projects in various fields such as planning program, landscape, interior design or street furniture for public as well as private purposes (offices, housing, equipments and retail).
+Pluralist and innovative, Jean-Paul Viguier et Associés designs and directs comprehensive and integrated projects in various fields such as planning program, landscape, interior design, for public as well as private purposes (offices, housing, equipments and retail).

-These productions will soon be followed by the Europea quarter in Brussels – the remodeled site of the 1958 World Fair, the Vinci headquarters in Nanterre and the Orange heaquarters in Issy-les-Moulineaux, the Banque de France’s fiduciary hub in La Courneuve, an office tower in Casablanca, and the IoT Valley in Toulouse.
+These productions will soon be followed by the Europea quarter in Brussels – the remodeled site of the 1958 World Fair around the Atomium, the Vinci headquarters in Nanterre and the Orange heaquarters in Issy-les-Moulineaux, the Banque de France’s fiduciary hub in La Courneuve, an office tower in Casablanca, and the IoT Valley in Toulouse.
 In the field of wood construction the practice is known for Jo&Joe, the first wooden open house in France and Hyperion, the highest housing tower built in wood (57 meters) in Bordeaux.